-Bury’s gotthe right carefor you.
+Bury’s still gotthe right carefor you.

 A lot of minor illnesses and injuries can be treated at home with a little TLC.
 Headaches require pain relief and relaxation.
 Small cuts need cleaning and plasters.
-Vomiting and diarrhoea mean fluids and rest.
+Vomiting and diarrhoea means fluids and rest.
 Stock your medicine cabinet with paracetamol, antiseptic wipes, plasters and anti-diarrhoea medicines, so they’re to-hand when needed.

 Don’t hang around